This post may contain affiliate links. You can view our affiliate disclosure here.

 - golf handicap tracking based on past scorecard data.

-An optional premium version of 18Birdies costs $4.99/week, $9.99/month or $99.99/year.
-One of the main features that comes with it is enhanced “plays like” GPS yardages and club recommendations for every shot based on elevation, humidity, temperature, and other factors.
+An optional premium version of 18Birdies (weekly, monthly or yearly subscription) adds enhanced “plays like” GPS yardages and club recommendations for every shot based on elevation, humidity, temperature, and other factors.

 Other features in the premium version include: